josephsurrey/Monster-Cards/Monster Cards/Monster Cards Project Decomposition.md

 - [ ] Search Box
 - [ ] Scroll Area to hold Monster Card widgets
+- [ ] Function to correctly display the cards inside the scrollArea
 - [ ] Functionality to select multiple cards to delete or print cards
 - [ ] Buttons for printing and deleting selected cards